micromata/generator-baumeister/app/templates/_README.md

 ## License

 Please be aware of the licenses of the components we use in this project.
-Everything else that has been developed by the contributions to this project is under [<%= templateProps.license %>](LICENSE).
+Everything else that has been developed by the contributions to this project is under [MIT License](LICENSE).